-Despite misgivings about whether solar panels in Ireland are worth it, they have a great deal of potential as a renewable energy source which can save people money on their electricity bills, and even make some money from excess electricity.
+Despite misgivings about whether solar panels in Ireland are worth it for the price, they have a great deal of potential as a renewable energy source which can save people money on their electricity bills, improve property values, and even make some money from excess electricity.

-Many people think that Ireland is not suited for solar power due to a lack of consistent sunshine, and think that other renewable energy sources such as wind are a better option.
-We certainly have enough of that.
+Many people think that Ireland is not suited for solar power due to the climate with it’s lack of consistent sunshine.
+It is common to think that other renewable energy sources such as wind are a better option.

-The high up-front costs, and concerns that there is not enough sunshine in Ireland to make solar panels worth it for how much electricity they can generate, can put people off investing in a major home improvement.
+The high up-front cost of solar panels, and concerns that there is not enough sunshine in Ireland to make solar panels worth it for how much electricity they can generate can put people off investing in a solar power system.

 solar energy in Ireland